jobo322/nmr-prediction/README.md

 ## Usage

 The original data is in 'data'.

-First we split the zipped original data:

-`node -r esm src/utils/split.js`

-This creates several files in the `output` folder.

-After we calculate the hoses codes and chemical shifts, It is a process in parallel so you can choose the number of threads you want to use on it changing the maxThreads option.
+After we calculate the hoses codes and chemical shifts, It is a process in parallel so you can choose the number of threads you want to use on it changing the maxThreads parameter directly in file.
+Finally we create databases for each nucleus, currently ignoring the solvent.

-`node -r esm src/utils/createJSON.js`

-This json has information like solvent, nucleus, etc.

-Finally we create databases for each nucleus, currently ignoring the solvent

-`node -r esm src/utils/joinPredictions.js`
+`node -r esm src/createDB/createDB.js`

 This will create one file per nucleus in the `output` folder.